 To learn more about the requirements to install a standby generation system and safety precautions, please visit our Standby Generator page for more detailed information.

 - Generator owners are responsible for providing and maintaining all equipment deemed necessary for the protection of member-owned property and operations.

 - Generator owners are responsible for the installation and operation of the facility and will indemnify and hold CoServ harmless from liability for damage to property or person resulting from or arising out of or in any way connected with the installation, inspection, operation, maintenance, testing, and/or use of the generator.

-Yes, prior to installation, the Application for Operation of Customer-Owned Generation found on Page 16 in the Distributed Generation (DG) Manual and the required application fee listed on page 6 of the DG Manual should be submitted.
+Yes, prior to installation, the Application for Operation of Customer-Owned Generation found on Page 16 in the Distributed Generation (DG) Manual should be completed and submitted to [email protected].

 Yes, an electrician is required and should follow all applicable CoServ policies and the current National Electric Code.

 Yes, generally the electrician you use will contract out the plumber for you, but that will be between your electrician and you.